MO-GBR/MO-GBR/README.md

 - 👨‍💻 All of my projects are available at [My Personal Portfolio](https://mogabr.web.app/)

-- 📝 I regularly write articles on [my dev.to account](https://dev.to/mohamedg7)
+- 📝 I regularly write articles on [my dev account](https://dev.to/mohamedg7)

 - 💬 Ask me about **react js**